Auto Insurance in Chicago, IL (The Complete Guide)

 - $20,000 for property damage in an accident caused by you

 - $25,000 for bodily injury per person in an accident caused by you

 - $50,000 for total bodily injury per accident caused by you

 The state-mandated minimum coverage is the lowest coverage that you can opt for in Chicago.
-However, you should buy more than minimum coverage to safeguard against financial injury.
+However, you should buy more than minimum auto insurance to safeguard against financial injury.

 Depending on your requirement, you can opt for the following additional coverages:

 Based on what and how much coverage you choose, you may either have medium or high coverage.

 Just remember you don’t necessarily need all of the optional coverage.
-You can choose wisely and save on insurance premiums.
+You can pick auto insurance company options wisely and save on insurance premiums.

 Best Car Insurance for Credit History Rates

-Insurance companies consider your credit history a factor in determining your premium rate.
+Car insurance companies check credit as a factor in determining your premium rate.